rahilsk203/gitAuto/README.md

 2. Prompt you to automatically resolve by pulling changes first
 3. Pull the latest changes from the remote repository
 4. Attempt to push again after resolving the conflict
-5. If still unsuccessful, offer a safe force push option (`--force-with-lease`)
+5. If still unsuccessful, offer a safe force push option (`--force-with-lease`) with your permission

 This feature eliminates the need to manually run `git pull` and then `git push`, streamlining your workflow and reducing the chance of errors.